kumarHemant8897/Tech-portfolioa/README.md

-’m a software engineer with a strong foundation in computer science, specializing in web development, AI/ML frameworks, and data structures & algorithms.
+I’m a software engineer with a strong foundation in computer science, specializing in web development, AI/ML frameworks, and data structures & algorithms.
 I focus on building responsive, scalable, and user-centric digital solutions—ranging from real-time AI assistants to cloud-integrated web platforms.
 ⚙️ Technical Skills
 Programming Languages & Algorithms
 - C++, Java, JavaScript